Email Marketing List -How Much Does It Cost To Rent?

-A safe-list is a pre-built email list which members share or through solo ads.
+A safe list is a pre-built email list that members share or through solo ads.
 Anyone can sign up to share the list by paying a small fee.
 Usually, members can then mail to the list once per day.
 Due to the fact that the list is not your own personal list, results are not nearly as high.
 But remember, membership is far less than if you actually purchased the same number of addresses yourself.

-However, you can make the most of safe-lists if you advertise in them correctly.
-To do so you’re going to need to design a very high quality solo advertisement for email marketing.
-Keep in mind, you are sharing the list with other marketers, so the best solo ads are going to get the highest conversions, where the poorly designed solos are going to get very few clicks.
+However, you can make the most of safe lists if you advertise on them correctly.
+To do so you’re going to need to design a very high-quality solo advertisement for email marketing.
+Keep in mind, you are sharing the list with other marketers, so the best solo ads are going to get the highest conversions, whereas the poorly designed solos are going to get very few clicks.

-Now because safe-list blasts all go out from the server of the safe-list, I don’t actually ever get to see the email addresses within the list.
+Now because safe-list blasts all go out from the server of the safe list, I don’t actually ever get to see the email addresses within the list.
 That is of course, unless the member gives his/her address to me.
-One way I can get them to give their email address to me is to send them to a squeeze page like I discussed before.
-I can send thousands of people to my squeeze page via the safe-list and solo ads, if the user then wants more info they will have to give me one of their email addresses.
-In the event you are selling your own product and a squeeze page doesn’t work you can always give away a free report or any other free product which require the user to enter his/her email address.
-I will discuss free product strategies later in the book.
-Some of the better safe-lists include:
+One way I can get them to give their email address to me is to send them to a squeeze page.
+I can send thousands of people to my squeeze page via the safe list and solo ads, if the user then wants more info they will have to give me one of their email addresses.
+In the event you are selling your own product and a squeeze page doesn’t work you can always give away a free report or any other free product which requires the user to enter his/her email address.
+Some of the better safe lists include:

 Check Out eBay!

 You can make your opt-in list grow through eBay.
 It doesn’t really matter what you sell.
 You can sell anything on eBay.
 This site is the biggest online auction site in the world.